 Government subsidies related to assets offset the book value of related assets, or are recognized as deferred income and included in profits and losses by stages according to a reasonable and systematic method within the service life of related assets.
-Government subsidies related to income, which are used to compensate related costs or losses that have occurred, are included in current profits and losses or offset related costs; If used to compensate related costs or losses in later periods, they will be included in the deferred income, and included in the current profits and losses or offset related costs during the recognition period of related costs or losses.
+Government subsidies related to income, which are used to compensate related costs or losses that have occurred, are included in current profits and losses or offset related costs; If used to compensate related costs or losses in later periods, they will be included in the deferred income, and included in the current profits and losses or offset related costs or losses.
 Government subsidies measured in nominal amount are directly included in current profits and losses.
 The Company adopts a consistent approach to the same or similar government subsidy business.